-- 3.1 In order to successfully coordinate the provision for SEN, the College adheres to the 'SEND Code of Practice 0 - 25 January 2015' and will comply with the 'Equality Act 2010: advice for schools, DfE Feb 2013'.
-All Saints seeks to develop a graduated response to the planning, implementation and review of our provision and will follow Tameside's advice and criteria as set out in its 'Matching Provision to Needs' documentation. - 3.2 All teachers within the College are responsible for the appropriate delivery of the curriculum within the classroom for all students, including those on the SEN register, and advice will be given at all stages from the Learning Support Room staff/SENCo. - 3.3 The SENCo will also collaborate with subject leaders, the Literacy and Numeracy coordinators and pastoral colleagues to ensure that learning for all pupils is given equal priority, and that available resources are used to maximise student progress. - 3.5 The SENCo will also: - Oversee the day to day operation of the College's SEND Policy. - Liaise with and advise fellow teachers and support staff. - Manage the Learning Support Room Team. - Co-ordinate provision for pupils with Special Educational Needs. - Monitor and report on the progress of pupils with SEND. - Co-ordinate the involvement of the parents/carers of pupils with Special Educational Needs. - Oversee that the records on all pupils with Special Educational Needs Contribute to the in-service training of staff. - Liaise with external agencies including the Local Authority's Pupil Support and Educational Psychology Services, Positive Steps, health and social services and voluntary bodies.
+- 3.1 In order to successfully coordinate the provision for SEN, the College adheres to the 'SEND Code of Practice 0 - 25 years January 2014' and will comply with the 'Equality Act 2010: advice for schools, DfE Feb 2013'.
+All Saints seeks to develop a graduated response to the planning, implementation and review of our provision and will follow Tameside's advice and criteria as set out in its 'Thrive-Matching Provision to Needs' documentation. - 3.2 All teachers within the College are responsible for the appropriate delivery of the curriculum within the classroom for all students, including those on the SEND register, and advice will be given at all stages from the Learning Support Room staff/SENDCo. - 3.3 The SENDCo will also collaborate with subject leaders, the Literacy and Numeracy coordinators and pastoral colleagues to ensure that learning for all pupils is given equal priority, and that available resources are used to maximise student progress. - 3.5 The SENDCo will also: - Oversee the day-to-day operation of the College's SEND Policy. - Liaise with and advise fellow teachers and support staff. - Manage the Learning Support Room Team. - Co-ordinate provision for pupils with Special Educational Needs. - Monitor and report on the progress of pupils with SEND.

-- Ensure the SEND policy is in line with new legislation. - Review and update the School Offer at least annually. - Conduct the statutory review of EHCP's.
+- Co-ordinate the involvement of the parents/carers of pupils with Special Educational Needs. - Oversee that the records on all pupils with Special Educational Needs Contribute to the in-service training of staff. - Liaise with external agencies including the Local Authority's Tameside Outreach Service, Educational Psychology Services, health and social care services and voluntary bodies. - Ensure the SEND policy is in line with new legislation. - Review and update the School Offer at least annually. - Conduct the annual statutory review of Education, Health and Care Plans.